Povstalec/StargateJourney/survival/dialing.md

 ![DHD GUI]({{ site.baseurl }}/assets/img/survival/dhd_gui.png)

 First, place down the gate, and then place DHD anywhere near it.
-Currently, the DHD should be able to connect to the gate within the 16-block range.
+The DHD should be able to connect to the gate within a 16-block range.

 Right-click the DHD and enter the address (the order of the numbers matters).
-Finally, click the big red button in the middle which will encode the Point of Origin and activate the gate.
+Finally, click the big red button in the middle to encode the Point of Origin and activate the gate.

 </details>